NamrataRev/AI_academy/Week1/test.md

     but can occasionally sample a lower-likelihood one]
 ```

-This is exactly why asking Claude the same question twice can give you two different (but both reasonable) answers — the model is sampling from probabilities, not looking up one fixed rule in a table.
-This behaviour is controlled by a setting called **temperature** (low temperature → more predictable, near-deterministic output; high temperature → more varied, creative output).
-We will study temperature and sampling in full mathematical detail in **Week 3 (What AI Is — and Isn't)** and **Week 7 (Probability, Statistics and AI Confidence)** — for now, simply understand: **an LLM's core behaviour is probabilistic by design, not by accident or flaw.**
+This is exactly why asking Claude the same question twice can give you two different
+— but both reasonable — answers.
+The model is sampling from probabilities, not looking
+up a fixed answer in a table.

+This behaviour is controlled by a setting called **temperature**:

+- **Low temperature** — the model plays it safe, picks the most probable response
+  every time, output is predictable and consistent
+- **High temperature** — the model takes more risks, picks less obvious continuations,
+  output is more varied and creative

+You will explore temperature and sampling in much more detail later in this program —
+including the math behind how it works and how to tune it for different tasks.
+For now,
+the one thing to hold onto is this: **an LLM's core behaviour is probabilistic by
+design, not by accident or flaw.** It is not broken when it gives you two different
+answers — it is working exactly as intended.

 ## Key Takeaway